-We are subject to certain of the requirements of Sarbanes-Oxley following the list of our Common Shares on Nasdaq in October 2019.
+We are subject to certain of the requirements of Sarbanes-Oxley.
 Section 404 of Sarbanes-Oxley ("Section 404") requires companies subject to the reporting requirements of the U.S. securities laws to complete a comprehensive evaluation of our internal controls over financial reporting.
 To comply with this statute, we are required to document and test our internal control procedures and our management are required to assess and issue a report concerning our internal controls over financial reporting.
 Pursuant to the JOBS Act, we are classified as an "emerging growth company."
 Under the JOBS Act, emerging growth companies are exempt from certain reporting requirements, including the independent auditor attestation requirements of Section 404(b) of Sarbanes-Oxley.
-Under this exemption, our independent auditor is not required to attest to and report on management's assessment of our internal controls over financial reporting during a five-year transition period.
+Under this exemption, our independent auditor is not required to attest to and report on management's assessment of our internal controls over financial reporting during a fiveyear transition period.
 We need to prepare for compliance with Section 404 by strengthening, assessing and testing our system of internal controls to provide the basis for our report.
-However, the continuous process of strengthening our internal controls and complying with Section 404 is complicated and time-consuming.
+However, the continuous process of strengthening our internal controls and complying with Section 404 is complicated and timeconsuming.
 Furthermore, we believe that our business will grow both domestically and internationally, in which case our internal controls will become more complex and will require significantly more resources and attention to ensure our internal controls remain effective overall.
 During the course of our testing, our management may identify material weaknesses or significant deficiencies, which may not be remedied in a timely manner to meet the deadline imposed by Sarbanes-Oxley.
 If our management cannot favorably assess the effectiveness of our internal controls over financial reporting, or our independent registered public accounting firm identifies material weaknesses in our internal controls, investor confidence in our financial results may weaken, and the market price of our securities may suffer.